antalike/MemOS-Docs/content/en/memos_cloud/features/basic/multimodal.md

 print(json.dumps(res.json(), indent=2, ensure_ascii=False))
 ```

-**Using Base64 Image Encoding for Local Images**
+**Upload Local Image using Base64 Encoding**

-To upload local images or embed images directly, you can use Base64 image encoding.
+To upload a local image or embed an image directly, you can use Base64 image encoding.

 ```python
 import os